Frame Sampling Strategies Matter: A Benchmark for small vision language models: Results

 Table \ref{tab:results} summarizes SVLMs performances under several frame sampling strategies on the VideoMME and MVBench benchmarks.
 On VideoMME, uniform-FPS sampling is best for every model.
 Qwen2.5 achieved the highest accuracy at 60.9\%, and all SVLMs benefit from evenly spaced frames.
 By contrast, on MVBench, the optimal strategy is model-specific.
-Qwen2.5 performs best with MaxInfo (69.0\%).
-SmolVLM2 performs best with a single center frame (57.0\%).
-InternVL3 peaks with CSTA (79.2\%) and Ovis2 prefers uniform-FPS (79.7\%).
+Qwen2.5 achieves the best performance with MaxInfo (68.4\%).
+SmolVLM2 and Ovis2 perform best with uniform-FPS (51.0\% and 65.8\%, respectively).
+InternVL3 reaches its highest score with CSTA (65.8\%).

 These patterns reflect both dataset design and model characteristics.
 VideoMME rewards consistent temporal sampling that captures fine-grained changes.
 MVBench spans more diverse tasks, some solvable from a few salient frames and others that benefit from adaptive selection or full temporal coverage.